 The global retail race has reached a tipping point.
 Automated supply chains and free-flowing commerce lanes have shrunk distances once thought impassable, and yet retailers still struggle to meet demand for next- and same-day delivery.

-For customers, the thought is simple: We’ve always been able to get instant delivery for pizza and chinese food, so why not porch swings and power tools?
+For customers, the thought is simple: We’ve always been able to get instant delivery for pizza and chinese food, so why not porch swings, power tools, and local construction supply delivery?

 Solve Your Toughest Delivery Problems

 Though it wasn’t long ago that we accepted a fragmented shopping experience, we’ve come to expect a fully integrated experience that combines one-click buying, free two-day delivery and easy returns at our local corner store.
 And we now know that if our favorite retailer can’t deliver it when we want it, our favorite online juggernaut certainly will.

 It’s not enough to deliver a great online shopping experience.
 The new retail imperative relies on how well the e-commerce strategy integrates with the retail ground game.
 The e-commerce boom, coupled with record-setting demand for express delivery, together have forced retailers to meet the unprecedented challenge of extending their supply chains locally — into the towns and communities where customers live.

 The concept of “utilization” has been defined as maximizing the available capacity within a traditional hub-and-spoke system.
 But just as television evolved from cords to streaming, the shipping industry is evolving its concept of utilization to include maximizing all of its available resources — from brick-and-mortar assets to human capital.

 To meet growing parcel delivery demand, driven largely by the $12 trillion in online retail spending expected over the next few years, retailers are taking critical steps to transform their supply chains into hyper-localized distribution networks.
 For many, the first step is putting their legacy assets and infrastructure to better use.